UWCNuclear/UbuntuSetUp/README.md

     cd ~/rw05/src
     cp Makefile.linux Makefile

-**Step 4.** Edit the following lines in your Makefile (with "gedit Makefile") to the rw05 directory and your username:
+**Step 4.** With the command "gedit Makefile", edit the following lines in your Makefile to the rw05 directory and your username:

     INSTALL_DIR = ${HOME}/rw05
     INSTALL = /usr/bin/install -m 0644 -o USERNAME -g users